PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

-\paragraph{Font Agent.} The Font Agent manages typography and works to establish a clear visual hierarchy and emphasize key information within the text.
-It operates in a two-stage process: the agent first employs one LLM call to analyze the summarized text of the paper, which extracts a list of important keywords for each section.
-Next, the agent applies styling by using a set of predefined interfaces to assign different font families and sizes.
-The font agent also highlights the keywords identified in the previous stage via the contrast color from the Color Agent.
-To avoid a tedious appearance, we adopt several different highlighting styles, i.e., \textbf{bolding} and \textit{italics}, to make the poster more visually engaging.
+\myparagraph{FontAgent.} FontAgent manages typography and works to establish a clear visual hierarchy and emphasize key information within the text.
+It operates in a two-stage process: it first employs one LLM call to analyze the summarized text of the paper, which extracts a list of important keywords for each section.
+Next, FontAgent applies styling by using a set of predefined interfaces to assign different font families and sizes.
+FontAgent also highlights the keywords identified in the previous stage via the contrast color from ColorAgent.
+To avoid a tedious appearance, we adopt diverse highlighting styles, i.e., \textbf{bolding} and \textit{italics}, to make the poster more visually engaging.
+Complete prompts of FontAgent can be found in~\cref{fig::prompt_font} in the supplementary material.